filelize/filelize-java/README.md

 # Filelize for java/kotlin

-When you just need a simple way to save some json data to a human-readable file
+When you just need a simple way to save an object as json to a human-readable file

 ### Usange